 - For wet systems: your room’s heat loss (W) from a proper heat loss calculation, or ask your installer for the pipe output per circuit

-Don’t guess this.
+Don’t guess.
 A rough estimate now leads to nasty surprises later.

 Next, account for real-world efficiency